 - Preheat the waffle maker.

-- In a bowl, add vanilla extract, egg, honey and yogurt and stir well.
-Pour them into the flour and whisk.
+- In another bowl, add vanilla extract, egg, honey and yogurt and stir well.

 - Lastly, add the baking soda and the lemon juice on top of baking soda so it bubbles.
-They’ll make waffles raise.
-Stir, but do not over mix otherwise they’ll turn out tougher (like muffins!)
+They’ll make waffles rise.

-- Spray the waffle iron with non-stick cooking spray (I use an oil mister so I know what’s in it, like this)
+- Spray the waffle iron with non-stick cooking spray.

 - Top with homemade yogurt and fruit.